v8go/web-com/README.md

 Method 1: Go to Chrome's Tools -> Extensions then click "Load unpacked extension...".
 Then click on Launch to get it working

-Method 2: Or, You can install it by dragging and dropping the web_com.crx file in the root directory to chrome://extensions/
+Method 2: Or, You can install it by dragging and dropping the released crx file in the root directory to chrome://extensions/

 Method 3: Visit here for official installation: https://chrome.google.com/webstore/detail/web-com/mbndnomfbkfijpkbmnohmnnbfbhknfba